Infinity Gems: Cosmic Cube

-The Cosmic Cube is the name of several devices, all of which are depicted as containment devices that can empower whoever wields them.
+The Cosmic Cube is the name of several containment devices that can empower whoever wields them.
 Although the first version, introduced in Tales of Suspense #79 (July 1966) and created by Stan Lee and Jack Kirby, originated on Earth as a weapon built by Advanced Idea Mechanics, most are of alien origins.
 The incarnations of the Cube are suffused with reality-warping energy originating from the realm of the Beyonders.

-After a sufficient but undefined period of time, the Cube will become self-aware and gain sentience while retaining its reality-warping powers.
-The new being's overall personality is influenced by the beliefs, desires, and personalities of those who wielded it as a Cube.
-For instance, the Shaper of Worlds, wielded by the Skrull emperor, took the form of a Skrull after becoming sentient.
+After a sufficient but undefined period of time, the Cube gains sentience while retaining its reality-warping powers.

-During a battle to stop A.I.M. from using the Cube, Captain America witnesses the Cube evolve into the entity Kubik, which becomes a student of the Shaper of Worlds.
-Kubik returns to Earth when attracted by an anomaly possessing a fraction of its power, revealed to be the Super-Adaptoid.
-The Super-Adaptoid uses its abilities to "copy" Kubik's abilities and banishes the entity, intent on creating a race in its own image.
-The Adaptoid, however, is tricked into shutting down by Captain America.
-Kubik returns and then removes the sliver of the original Cosmic Cube from the Adaptoid that gave the robot its abilities.

-During the Avengers: Standoff! storyline, Maria Hill and S.H.I.E.L.D. use pieces of a Cosmic Cube to create Kobik, a near-omnipotent child.
+In the storyline Avengers: Standoff!, Maria Hill and S.H.I.E.L.D. use pieces of a Cosmic Cube to create Kobik, a near-omnipotent child.
 With Kobik's help, S.H.I.E.L.D. brainwashes supervillains into becoming mild-mannered civilians, who are imprisoned in a gated community called Pleasant Hill.
 When the villains rebel, Kobik decides to rejuvenate Steve Rogers, then reduced to an old man due to the breakdown of his Super-Soldier serum.
 Due to the Red Skull's influence over the Cube from which Kobik was made, she unknowingly replaces Rogers with a covert Hydra loyalist version of him.
 This results in the real Rogers' consciousness becoming trapped within the Cube until he finds Kobik and encourages her to set things right.